mebestaca/creoxl/README.md

 	     When using IMPORT_TO_TABLE use IMPORT_CUSTOM_TABLE function
 	     to map fields and values.
   ### 2. You can write your own custom importing function by using the following
-	     guide:

 	   IMPORT_INITIALIZE
 	   --
 	   write your loop here and use GET_TEXT to fetch the data --
      	   IMPORT_TERMINATE

   ## CHANGE LOGS:
   	v1.0 Initial release